-- Returning students seeking an exemption must pick up a Residency Waiver Request form from the Housing Office.
+- Students seeking a residency waiver must request a Residency Waiver Request form from the Housing Office.

 - New deposited student seeking an exemption can request a Residency Waiver Request form through the new student Housing Application.

-The Residency Options Committee will review received applications once a month.
-The student will be notified via their Pacific email account if the request is approved or denied.
+The Residency Options Committee reviews received applications once a month.
+The student is notified via their Pacific email account if the request is approved or denied.